Jdelgad8/rockPaperScissors/README.md

 My 1st repository

-This is a simple rock paper scissors game using javascript using alert() function to display messages.
+This is a simple rock paper scissors game using javascript's alert() function to display messages.